libp2p/specs/discovery/mdns.md

 The **additional records** of the response contain the peer's discovery details

-    <peer-id>.<service-name> SRV ... <port> <host-name>
-    <peer-id>.<service-name> TXT ...
+    <peer-id>.<service-name> TXT "dnsaddr=..."
-    <host-name>              A <ipv4 address>
-    <host-name>              AAAA <ipv6 address>

-Multiple A and AAAA records are expected.
-The `TXT` is not needed for IPFS peer discovery, but is required by DNS-SD.

-#### Multiported Peers

-If a peer is listening on multiple ports, it must respond with multiple `SRV` records for each port it is listening on.
-If the ports do not listen on the same IP addresses, then each 'SRV' record must have a different `host-name`.

-#### Multiaddress

-For this spec, a multiaddress has the form `/<ip>/<addr>/tcp/<port>/ipfs/<peer-id>`.
-A multiaddress is generated from the various Additional Records.

-`peer-id` is the first label of the SRV name

-`port` is the the SRV port

-`ip` is "ip4" for an A record or "ip6" for an AAAA record.

-`addr` is the ip4/ip6 address from the A/AAAA record.
+The TXT record contains the multiaddresses that the peer is listening on.
+Each multiaddress is a TXT attribute with the form `dnsaddr=/ip4/.../tcp/.../p2p/QmId`.
+Multiple `dnsaddr` attributes are expected.

 ## DNS Service Discovery

-DNS-SD support is not needed for IPFS peers to discover each other.
-However, it is extremely usefull for network admistrators to discover what is running on the network.
+DNS-SD support is not needed for peers to discover each other.
+However, it is extremely usefull for network administrators to discover what is running on the network.

 ### Meta Query